shashankag14/MultiCamera2BEV/README.md

 Since our goal is to generate a vird's eye view image based on multiple camera images, **we use `cv2.Stitcher_SCANS` mode**.
 Each camera points directly downwards and aligned in a way that the field of view overlaps appropriately to cover an entire area.

+## Analysis: Warped Image Enhancement
+If the warped images generated after applying the homography lacks sufficient features for matching (using ORB or SIFT), follow the steps below to enhance the image and improve feature detection:

+- Visualize Detected Keypoints:Display the detected keypoints on the warped image to check the number and quality of features.
+Check how many keypoints have good matches across the warped images.
+If there are few or poor matches between the images, it indicates insufficient features for reliable matching.
+- Enhance the Image Features:
+    - increase the image contrast
+    - apply sharpening techniques to highlight edges
+    - apply histogram equalization to mprove the distribution of pixel intensities (also known as contrast stretching)
+- Recheck Feature Detection: After enhancing the warped images, rerun the feature detection and matching process to see if the number of good matches improves.

 ## ToDo:
-&#9745;  Analyze different feature detection techniques - OBR, SIFT \
-&#9744; Investigate on enhacing the warped images (if there aren't enough features available for feature matching) \
+&#9745; Investigate on enhacing the warped images (if there aren't enough features available for feature matching) \
 &#9744; Choose the best shape for BEV output.
 It affects the warped images generated after applying the homography \
 &#9744; Use a logger for the repository \
 &#9744; Improve error handling \